Villain (2017 film)

-Villain is a 2017 Indian Malayalam-language psychological action thriller film written and directed by B. Unnikrishnan and produced by Rockline Venkatesh.
-The film stars Mohanlal in the lead role along with an ensemble cast including Vishal, Meka Srikanth, Raashii Khanna, Hansika Motwani, Manju Warrier, Siddique, Chemban Vinod Jose, Renji Panicker, Saikumar and Aju Varghese in supporting roles.
-Manoj Paramahamsa were the cinematographer.
+Villain is a 2017 Indian Malayalam-language neo-noir psychological action thriller film written and directed by B. Unnikrishnan and produced by Rockline Venkatesh.
+The film stars Mohanlal in the lead role along with an ensemble cast including Vishal, Srikanth Meka, Raashii Khanna, Hansika Motwani, Manju Warrier, Siddique, Chemban Vinod Jose, Renji Panicker, Saikumar and Aju Varghese in supporting roles.
+Manoj Paramahamsa was the cinematographer.
 The songs were written by 4 Musics and the film score was composed by Sushin Shyam.

 The story revolves around ADGP Mathew Manjooran, a senior IPS officer renounces his office after taking a sabbatical but is re-enlisted to deal with one last case involving a series of connected murders.
 Principal photography began on 3 March 2017 in Thiruvananthapuram, Kerala and ended in mid-June.
 It was the first Indian film to be completely filmed in 8K resolution.
 Villain was released in India on October 18, coinciding with the Diwali holiday.
-It received generally mixed reviews from critics.
-It also marked the Malayalam debut for Vishal, Raashii Khanna, Hansika Motwani and Meka Srikanth.
+It received generally mixed-to-positive reviews from critics.
+It also marked the Malayalam debut for Vishal, Raashii Khanna, Hansika Motwani and Srikanth Meka.

 Plot

 The plot begins with the murder of three men who are killed by drug injection at gunpoint.
-ADGP Mathew Manjooran IPS is retiring after a sabbatical; on his last day at work, he is called by the DGP to investigate the case.
-Mathew is initially reluctant to help the Police in investigating the case but realizing the pressure on the DGP and knowing about his medical condition finally decides to takes over the case.
-He is aided by 2 officers, ASP Harshitha Chopra and DSP Iqbal.
-Harshitha tells that she saw a woman wearing a burqa rushing into a restaurant on the night of the murder; she offered help, but the woman refused and ran away.
-7 months ago, Mathew arrests drug lord Felix.
+ADGP Mathew Manjooran IPS is retiring after a sabbatical; on his last day at work, he is called by DGP Muhammad Mansoor to investigate the case.
+Mathew is initially reluctant to help the Police in investigating the case, but realizing the pressure on Mansoor and aware of his medical condition, finally decides to take over the case.
+He is aided by two officers: ASP Harshitha Chopra and DSP Iqbal.
+Harshitha says she saw a woman wearing a burqa rushing into a restaurant on the night of the murder; she offered help, but the woman refused and ran away.
+Seven months ago, Mathew arrested notorious drug lord Felix.
 D. Vincent, who escapes from custody.
 Mathew and his wife Neelima accompany their daughter to her new college in Delhi.
-While en route, he receives duty call and returns to work, leaving his family to continue their journey alone.
-Their car is hit by a lorry, leaving his daughter dead and Neelima comatose.
+While en route, he receives a duty call and returns to work, leaving his family to continue their journey on their own.
+Their car is hit by a lorry, leaving their daughter dead and Neelima comatose.

-Meanwhile, Three more men are murdered in the same fashion; the victims have a connection with Tharakan's hospital.
+Meanwhile, three more men are murdered in the same fashion; the victims have a connection with Tharakan's hospital.
 Mathew deduces the killer to be Shaktivel Palanisamy, a Tamil doctor who works at the hospital.
-Shaktivel dark past reveals that his father committed suicide, and witnessing his death causes Shaktivel mental trauma; he sees incidents of malpractice in the hospital, and after graduating, he starts killing the perpetrators, with his girlfriend Dr. Shreya as an accomplice (the woman in the burqa).
-Mathew requests DGP to relieve him from the case as now the culprit is revealed and decides to leave the man hunt operation to state police machinery.
-Harshitha finds out that Mathew's family was murdered by Felix.
+Shaktivel's dark past reveals that his father committed suicide, and witnessing his death causes Shaktivel mental trauma; he sees incidents of malpractice in the hospital, and after graduating, he starts killing the perpetrators, with his girlfriend Dr. Shreya (the woman in the burqa) as an accomplice.
+Mathew requests that Mansoor relieve him from the case, as the culprit is now revealed, and decides to leave the manhunt to the state police machinery.
+Harshitha finds out that Felix murdered Mathew's family.
 She informs Mathew, who already knows this and shows no interest.
 They receive a video message from Shreya, revealing Felix's location.